Service Mesh Microservices Architecture from Development to Canary Release Full Process Best Practices (Part 2)¶

 tls_key = "/etc/kubernetes/pki/etcd/peer.key"

-# Metrics with a specific prefix can be grouped into a single measurement
+# Metrics with the prefix prefix can be grouped into one category of measurements

 [[inputs.prom.measurements]]